- Student Admissions and Access

 - make an open application

-- apply for Architecture, Design, History and Modern Languages, or History and Politics
+- apply for Architecture, Design, History and Modern Languages, History and Politics, or Psychological and Behavioural Sciences

 Applying to take a course in less time